 From Kharkiv to Belgorod

-Buses from the Ukrainian side go from the bus station next to Kharkiv train station, on the right-hand side of said station.
-Buses depart regularly, and cost 155 hryvnias plus a 19 hryvnia luggage fee for your backpack or suitcase.
+Buses from the Ukrainian side go from the bus station next to Kharkiv train station, on the right-hand side when facing said station.
+Buses depart regularly and cost 155 hryvnias plus a 19 hryvnia luggage fee for your backpack or suitcase.